jphein/boxen/docs/README.md

 https://github.com/jphein/boxen/blob/master/var/lib/tftpboot/amd64/lts.conf

 Installation:
+If you already have a BoXenbrain on your network, simply plug your second in, and boot to the PXE menu where you will be presented with an option to install BoXenbrain.
+However, if this is your first brain on the network you need to follow the steps below.
 * Download Ubuntu Desktop 18.04.1 ISO here: [Ubuntu]
 * Install Ubuntu 18.04.1 Desktop Minimal Install.
 * Run the install script [install]

-Manaul install guide here:[guide]
+Manual install guide resided here: [guide]

 Incomplete List of projects utilized in BoXenLinux: Ubuntu, LTSP, KVM, FreeRDP, KVM-VDI, OpenVPN, and so many more!
+Thank you!!!

-Packages: ssh virt-manager ltsp-server-standalone ltsp-client epoptes dnsmasq xfreerdp grub-ipxe x2goserver git byobu glusterfs-server ctdb apt-cacher
+Packages on top of the Ubuntu 18.04.1 Desktop minimal install: ssh virt-manager ltsp-server-standalone ltsp-client epoptes dnsmasq xfreerdp grub-ipxe x2goserver git byobu glusterfs-server ctdb apt-cacher

 Roadmap: